Philadelphia GREASE TRAP SERVICES

 6. Can I leave grease trap cleaning to one of my employees?

-No, you shouldn’t do this.
-If the reason for hiring one of your employees to clean your trap is to save money, chances are you will spend more than you expect.
+No, you should not do this.
+If the reason for hiring one of your employees to clean your trap is to save money, chances are you will end up spending more than you expect.
 Our company often gets calls for emergency grease trap pumping from owners who tried to save some cash by letting non-professional personnel do the job.
 The best solution is to always hire Philadelphia Grease Trap Services for all your maintenance needs.

 Philadelphia Grease Trap Services are proud members of the Preferred Pumper Program or PPP.
 This organization is responsible for setting standards and improving methods of grease trap cleaning.
 As members of this organization, our team is always up-to-date with the modern techniques for grease removal, which are still in compliance with local city code.
 When you work with a certified company like ours, you are safe from any fines or penalties from the authorities.